huugof/quuote/README.md

    ```
    The units call `/usr/bin/env bun`.
 If Bun only exists at `/srv/quote-cards/.bun/bin/bun`, either update each `ExecStart` to that absolute path or add `Environment=PATH=/srv/quote-cards/.bun/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin` inside the `[Service]` block before reloading systemd.
 9. Configure a reverse proxy (Caddy/Nginx) to terminate TLS and forward to `localhost:3000`.
 The sample Nginx file under `deploy/nginx/` is a good starting point—if you want `/api/...` paths to reach Bun’s `/items` endpoints, use `proxy_pass http://127.0.0.1:3000/;` (note the trailing slash) so `/api/items` maps cleanly to `/items`.
 10. Verify the setup by browsing to your domain, saving the generated API token in the form, and submitting a test quote.
+Then spot-check `/feed` and run `BASE_URL=https://your-domain bun run smoke` if you want automated confirmation.
 Assets should appear under `/srv/quote-cards/data`.

 For a more detailed walkthrough (including smoke tests, backups, and TLS tips) see `deploy/README.md`.

 ## Domain & TLS

 1. **DNS:** Point an `A` record (and optionally `www` CNAME) at your VPS IP.
 Wait for propagation (`dig quoote.wtf +short` should return the droplet address).
-2. **App config:** Set `SITE_ORIGIN=https://your-domain` and, if needed, `BASE_PATH` in `/etc/quote-cards.env`, then restart the services:
+2. **App config:** Set `SITE_ORIGIN=https://your-domain` in `/etc/quote-cards.env`, then restart the services:
    ```bash
    sudo systemctl restart quote-cards-api.service quote-cards-worker.service
    ```